bernie-skipole/indipyclient/README.md

 https://github.com/bernie-skipole/indipydriver

-A further terminal client 'indipyterm' is available, which itself calls on indipyclient to do the heavy lifting, and uses the textual package to present terminal characters, this should also work on Windows and is available at:
+A terminal client 'indipyterm' is available, which itself calls on indipyclient to do the heavy lifting, and uses the textual package to present terminal characters, this is available at:

 https://pypi.org/project/indipyterm